 Top ten for graduate employment

 We consistently achieve high scores for graduate employment in the annual survey completed by Unistats (unistats.direct.gov.uk).
-In the most recent data 100% of our MEng and MComp graduates were in professional or managerial jobs within 6 months of graduation, with an average salary of £27,000.
+In the most recent data 94% of our graduates were in employment or further study within 6 months of graduation, with an average salary of £27,000.

 Your prospects are excellent

 When it comes to getting well-paid jobs, our graduates are highly successful.
 Many are hired as IT consultants and software engineers in medium to large companies.
 Some of our recent graduates have gone on to work for companies such as Google, Logica, IBM, Hewlett Packard, PWC, and HSBC.
 A recent study by economists at the University of Swansea showed that maths and computing degrees make the biggest difference to lifetime earnings.

 Within six years of graduating from our MComp Computer Science, Nicola Cooper was managing IBM's multi-million pound business with Shell and won the prestigious Young IT Professional of the Year 2011.
 She is currently an Associate Director at Ernst and Young.